vjelic/nccl-rccl-parser-glog-fork/README.md

 # How to use the tool:

+### Easy mode: one bash script:
+Ensure a RUN_COMMAND has been set, this can be any executable or bash script.

+**Usage on ROCm:**
+bash automated_parser.sh --run-command "{RUN_COMMAND}" --use-rocm

+**Usage on CUDA:**
+bash automated_parser.sh --run-command "{RUN_COMMAND}"

+This will collect the logs from your program automatically and dump out the final csv report.

 ### Run application and collect RCCL/NCCL Log:**

 Firstly, make sure you are running the experiments of a distributed setup of an application.